Busia County

-Luo.
-The Luhya communities include the Abakhayo, Marachi, Samia and Abanyala communities.
+Busia is a county in the former Western Province of Kenya.
+It is located directly east of the border town of Busia, Uganda, and borders Lake Victoria to the southwest, Siaya County to the southeast, and Bungoma County and Kakamega County to the east.
+The county is composed of six sub-counties, and had a population of 893,681 as of the most recent census in 2019.

+Beginning in 1994, Busia became an epicenter of economic research as the location of one of the first successful randomized controlled trials in development economics, evaluating the efficacy of a school-based deworming program in improving health and educational outcomes.
+The research inspired the Deworm the World Initiative, which since 2014 has provided 1.8 billion deworming treatments to children around the world.
+Dean Karlan, chief economist of the United States Agency for International Development, has described Busia as the "birthplace for this [the RCT] movement", with more than 27 experiments ongoing as of 2024.

 Etymology

-Busia county is part of the western province of Kenya.
-It has been commonly inhabited by the Luhya tribe of Kenya the minority tribe of Iteso.
-Prior to being a county, it was known as Busia district before more districts were created by president Mwai Kibaki.
-Busia county borders Uganda to the west.
+Busia County is part of Western Kenya.
+It is inhabited by two cultural communities commonly known as the Iteso (an extension of the Ateker Community that expansively resides in Uganda) and the Luhya community (Made up of different subtribes like the Abahayo, Samia, Wanga).
+Prior to being a county, it was known as Busia district before more districts were created by then President Mwai Kibaki.
+Busia County borders Uganda to the west.
 The Samia people of Busia are the same community as those of Uganda Busia district.
-There has been an outcry for Samia people on why the colonial government decided to cut and separate them placing them in different countries.
+There has been an outcry from the Samia people on why the colonial government decided to cut and separate them placing them in different countries.

 Geography

 Busia County borders Bungoma County to the north, Kakamega County to the east, Siaya County and Lake Victoria to the south east and south respectively.
-Busia with approximate of 1700 square kilometers is bordered to the south by Lake Victoria with some rivers pouring water into it. the rivers include River Nzoia in Budalangi and River Sio in Samia.
+Busia with approximately 1700 square kilometers is bordered to the south by Lake Victoria with some rivers pouring water into it. the rivers include River Nzoia in Budalangi and River Sio in Samia.
 There are several hills in Nambuku, Odiado Hills and Funyula.
 Several swamps are also located across the county with species such as crocodiles, hippos, and multiple types of fish.
 There are also some leopards and antelopes that are usually spotted across the county.

 Climate

-The county climatic conditions are greatly affected by Lake Victoria which borders it to the south western part.
+The county's climatic conditions are greatly affected by Lake Victoria which borders it to the south western part.
 We have short and long rains.
 The main type of rainfall experienced in the county is convectional rainfall.
-Busia often experiences hot and wet climate.
+Busia often experiences a hot and wet climate.